Skip to main content

 Dapr provides stable Client SDKs for the following languages, which can be used to communicate with the Catalyst APIs:

-Dapr also provides a set of Workflow SDKs for .NET, Python and Java.
-Only the .NET SDK is currently supported for use with the Catalyst Workflow APIs:
+Dapr also provides a set of Workflow SDKs in addition to the client SDKs.
+Only the Python, .NET, Java and Go SDKs are currently supported for use with the Catalyst Workflow API:

 For requests sent to your applications from Catalyst, you may find it useful to leverage the server extension packages Dapr provides.
-However, ❌ programmatic subscription support via the SDKs is not supported when using the Catalyst Pub/Sub API.
+However, programmatic subscription support via the SDKs are not supported ❌ with the Catalyst Pub/Sub API.

 Install the Dapr language SDKS